Al Jabalayn

 It is served by a branch of the Sudan Railways where it is a terminus.

 On the 28–29th of December 1989, the "Al Jabaylin Massacre" took place in here.

 The Government believes that about 150 - 250 were killed while local authorities estimate 4000 people died.
-The town was once part of the Collo Kingdom, belonging to the Collo people.
+The town was once part of the Shilluk Kingdom, belonging to the Shilluk people.